What is Spirulina?

 As a nutritional supplement for children

-Those who want to improve their intestinal health and immune system
+For those who want to improve their gut health and immune system

-Spirulina is a natural superfood, but depending on your constitution and the amount you take, it may cause side effects.
-Please be aware of the following points.
+Spirulina is a natural superfood, but depending on your constitution and the amount you consume, it may cause side effects.
+Please keep the following points in mind.

-Allergic reactions: People with algae or seaweed allergies should be careful.
+Allergic reactions: Those with algae or seaweed allergies should exercise caution.

-Digestive symptoms: If you take a large amount at once, you may experience diarrhea or stomach discomfort.
+Digestive symptoms: Ingesting large amounts at once may cause diarrhea or stomach discomfort.

-Those with autoimmune diseases: Since this product has the effect of activating the immune system, those with autoimmune diseases should consult with their doctor before using it.
+For those with autoimmune diseases: Because this product has an immune-activating effect, those with autoimmune diseases should consult with their doctor before use.

-Pregnancy and breastfeeding: Safety has not been fully confirmed, so avoid use or consult a specialist.
+Pregnant or breastfeeding: Since its safety has not been sufficiently confirmed, refrain from using it or consult a specialist.

-💡 Recommended intake: Start with 2-3g per day and adjust according to your physical condition.
+💡 Recommended intake: Start with about 2-3g per day and adjust according to your physical condition.

 How to take and use spirulina

-At LAB, we offer recipes that can be naturally incorporated into your daily meals.
+At LAB, we offer recipes that can be easily incorporated into your daily meals.

-At Spirulina LAB, we are introducing ways to use it in your daily life!
+At Spirulina LAB, we're introducing ways to incorporate Spirulina into your daily life!

 At Spirulina LAB,